silentroach/twitter-regexps/README.md

 Some regular expressions extracted from [twitter-text package](https://www.npmjs.com/package/twitter-text).

+The reason I create this package is the `twitter-text` original script size and amount of work compiler and processor needs to do just to use it (all regexps are compiling at runtime).
+Here in my package you have compiled regexps and you can use regexp you need only, not just a full package.
 All regexps are provided as is without any modifications.

 <!-- CUT -->

-Current used `twitter-text` package version is `1.14.7`.
+Current used `twitter-text` package version is `2.0.3`.

 ## Examples